fleetdm/fleet/articles/install-fleet-maintained-apps-on-macos-hosts.md

 The uninstallation process is also visible in the  **Activities** section on the **Details** tab of this **Host Details** page.

-## How does Fleet maintain these apps?

-Fleet checks [Homebrew Casks](https://github.com/Homebrew/homebrew-cask) every hour for updates to app definitions.
-When you add an app, Fleet downloads the latest version available.
+## Update the app

 Currently, Fleet does not automatically update apps.
 To update the app, remove the app and re-add it from the Fleet-maintained list on the **Software** page, then reinstall it.

+## How does Fleet maintain these apps?

+Fleet:

+- verifies, installs, uninstalls & tests all Fleet-maintained apps
+- verifies the translation of all Homebrew scripts we use
+- checks Homebrew cask metadata at [Homebrew Casks](https://github.com/Homebrew/homebrew-cask) every hour for updates to Fleet-maintained app definitions
+- DOES NOT directly pull casks from Homebrew sources to computers

+At Fleet's current scale, having a dedicated team keeping up with update versions and all maintenance is not feasible.
+Our decision to build on top of Homebrew provides a lot of benefit to customers looking to add these apps quickly and easily while we avoid the burden of maintaining a system that is fully independent.
+It also lets us quickly add new apps to the repo when they are requested.

+This is not to say there isn't a path to improve or change this going forward and we appreciate your feedback to help us drive our strategy.
+Thanks!

 <meta name="category" value="guides">
 <meta name="authorFullName" value="Gabriel Hernandez">